-We travelled 2700 km via 4 modes of transport over 2.5 days to get there!
+We traveled 2700 km via 4 modes of transport over 2.5 days to get there!

 Here’s why it was every bit worth it.